dishangti/Sprecht-Character/README.md

 # Sprecht-Character
-Compute the character table of symmetric groups by Sprecht modules.
+Compute character tables of symmetric groups by Sprecht modules.

+## Reference
+  - [1] Steinberg, B. (2012).
+Representation theory of finite groups: an introductory approach.
+New York: Springer.